qzwlecr/adb-sms-sender/README.md

 bash environment

-Nexus 6P(Only tested on my phone, you may change the tap coordinate by yourself)
+Nexus 6P(Only tested on my phone, you must change the tap coordinate by yourself)

 ## Usage